a-f-waterhouse/Robotics2024/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/Lee's-Super-Awesome-Guide-to-Code.md

 So essentially ``<name of object (as declared above)> = hardwareMap.get(<type of object>.class, "<name on driver hub config>");``
 The important part is that the second parameter must match what you have called the thingimabob in the config settings on the Driver Hub

+## Wait for start
+This is rather self-explanatory, you just need to add a ``waitForStart();`` before your loop, so that it doesn't execute the rest of the code until you press start

 ## (infinite?)
 Loop
 The main place you need to put your code is with a ``while (opModeIsActive()){} loop``